 Metal shakes are designed to mimic the look of hand split cedar shakes.
-While many homeowners select these shake systems because of their resemblance to wood shakes and also because of the long-term performance metal provides, many other homeowners enjoy these specialty metal shake systems for their own unique and distinctive look.
+While many property owners select these shake systems because of their resemblance to wood shakes and also because of the long-term performance metal provides, many other property owners enjoy these specialty metal shake systems for their own unique and distinctive look.

 These modular panels come in various sizes with common dimensions of 2' x 1' and 4' x 1' and are usually fastened to the roof deck with a concealed clip system or a nailing flange formed into the top of the shingle.
 Shake and shingle facsimile profiles are installed on the roof in a staggered pattern to avoid vertical line repetition.
 The shake systems are usually more "high-profile" than shingle systems, meaning that they are designed with a little more dimension and texture.
 Many times, this added dimension to the shingle allows it to be installed directly over previous roof layers, even some thin wood shingles.
 Metal shakes are usually manufactured from 26 or 28 gauge steel, or .019" or .024" thick aluminum.
 Steel metal shakes are commonly coated with a post-forming stone coat or Kynar powder coat.
 This helps seal the edges in areas where the zinc or zinc/aluminum alloy coating has been spread thin over areas of tight bends.
-Some manufacturers, including Classic Metal Roofing Systems, also offer aluminum shakes with the special post-forming coats, but in the case of aluminum, these coats are selected more for aesthetic reasons than to ensure the functional soundness of the system.
+Some manufacturers also offer aluminum shakes with the special post-forming coats, but in the case of aluminum, these coats are selected more for aesthetic reasons than to ensure the functional soundness of the system.

-Most metal shake systems come with a complete line of pre-formed flashings, which usually includes hip caps, ridge caps, gable trim, sidewall flashing, eave starter, and valley.
+Most metal shake systems come with a complete line of pre-formed flashings which usually includes hip caps, ridge caps, gable trim, sidewall flashing, eave starter, and valley.
 These are typically universal flashings designed to work with any roof pitch.
 Higher-quality metal shake systems utilize an open valley system to help ensure that leaves, ice, pine straw, etc. do not obstruct the valley and cause water to back up under the panels or the valley itself.
 It is usually a good idea to inquire with your contractor about the type of valley flashing used with the metal roof system you are considering.
 Metal shingles are similar to metal shakes except with a lower-profile design.
-Many homeowners who are fed up with the short lives of the traditional machine split wood shingle select metal shingles for their durability and beauty.

-Also since metal shingles look more like dimensional standard shingles, some homeowners choose them for their ability to blend in with a more modest neighborhood look.
+Also since metal shingles look more like dimensional standard shingles, they are chosen to blend in with a more modest neighborhood look.
 Like the shake profiles, the shingle metal roof systems are modularized panels fastened to the roof deck most commonly with a clip system, or sometimes with a nailing flange formed into the top of the shingle.

 Metal tile profiles come in a wide variety of looks and feels, from the exotic Mediterranean barrel tile look to the stately S-Serpentine look.
-Most tile profiles are throughfastened usually with exposed fasteners, and some utilize a batten grid attached to the roof deck to which the panels are attached.
+Most tile profiles are through-fastened usually with exposed fasteners, and some utilize a batten grid attached to the roof deck to which the panels are attached.
 Most metal tile systems are made in large sheets that typically stretch from eave to ridge.
 Fewer seams and quicker installation are a plus, but waste can be dramatically increased with such systems.